ModelBox/grpc-repl/README.md

 and **message contents**.
 * Supports self-signed or private-CA SSL certificates.

+This tool requires Java 8 to run.

 ## Quickstart

 Compile your `.proto` files with `protoc` the way you normally do, but with a couple of extra flags: `--descriptor_set_out=my_protos.pb  --include_imports --include_source_info` to produce a self-contained `FileDescriptorSet`.

-Download and unpack the repl tool:
+[Download v0.1](https://github.com/ModelBox/grpc-repl/releases/tag/0.1) and unpack the repl tool:

 ```sh
 unzip grpc-repl-0.1.zip